danielneil/Wario/README.md

 # Wario

-Wario is a distributed load testing mechanism intended for determining the durability of YOUR web server against large amounts of traffic.
+Wario is a distributed load testing mechanism intended for determining the durability of your web server against large amounts of traffic.

 It uses the Apache HTTP server benchmarking tool (ab) under the hood.

 ## Danger, Will Robinson!

-This tool's usage equates to what is basically a Distributed Denial of Service (DDoS) attack, and as result should only be used on infrastructure that YOU own or that YOU are responsible for.
+This tool's usage equates to what is basically a Distributed Denial of Service (DDoS) attack, and as result should only be used on infrastructure that you own or that you are responsible for.

-Therefore, **do not** use this tool to do anything negligent and use absolutely at your own risk.

 ## Setup